 Diagnosis of MCD is based on the patient’s history, age, breed, physical exam findings, and imaging of the elbow.
 If your dog is lame he/she should be evaluated by your primary veterinarian to help determine the cause and discuss potential treatment.

 Treatment of MCD depends on several factors and the current condition of the cartilage in the elbow.
 At NEAMC, all cases get an inspection of the articular cartilage with an arthroscope which is needed to help guide treatment.
 The goal is to correct the abnormalities (Elbow incongruity or cartilage flap) to optimize the long term results.
 There have been several newer procedures that have shown some promise for this complex and difficult disease.
 Arthroscopic removal of loose fragments of cartilage has been a common treatment for this condition “pebble in the shoe” analogy.
 This works well in cases where there is no incongruity of the elbow but in many cases incongruity is a major factor.
 Using the analogy we can remove the pebble but what if the shoe doesn’t fit (Andy Torrington, DVM, DACVS).

-So if you feel that your pet is showing signs of lameness in the forelimb and has been on long term medication to help control their pain there are some other options to consider to help lessen the affects of osteoarthritis in the elbow and limit the need for long term medication.
+So if you feel that your pet is showing signs of lameness in the forelimb and has been on long-term medication to help control their pain there are some other options to consider to help lessen the effects of osteoarthritis in the elbow and limit the need for long term medication.